Submit a Run:AI Job via YAML¶

 There are cases where you want to forgo the CLI and use direct YAML calls.
 A frequent scenario for using the Kubernetes YAML syntax to submit Jobs is integrations.
 Researchers may already be working with an existing system that submits Jobs, and want to continue working with the same system.
 Though it is possible to call the Run:AI CLI from the customer's integration, it is sometimes not enough.

-We differentiate between two types of Workloads:
+We differentiate between three types of Workloads:

 - Build workloads.
 Build workloads are interactive.
 They are used by data scientists to write machine learning code and test it against subsets of the data.
 Build workloads typically do not maximize usage of the GPU.